UPDATE – MARCH 2026:

 Procurement requirements include:

-Post-contract reporting for all generative AI-related projects
+- Post-contract reporting for generative AI projects

-Oversight by dedicated generative AI experts
+- Oversight by designated generative AI specialists

 Conclusion